kevinfranklin03/File-Converter/README.md

    chmod +x fileConverter.js
    ```

-4. To use the command
+4. To use the command:

+   `file-converter`

+   you will be asked to provide the file location and destination.
+   make sure that the path is valid.
+Watch out for the `/`